NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

     at the Windows Server 2008 functional level.
 The subsidiary company has implemented a number of schema modifications to support a custom application.
-You want to allow users in the subsidiary company to be able to access resources hosted in your organization’s forest.
-Users in your organization’s forest should also be able to access resources in the subsidiary company’s forest.
+You want to allow users in the subsidiary company to be able to access resources hosted in your organization's forest.
+Users in your organization's forest should also be able to access resources in the subsidiary company's forest.
 Which of the following trust relationships should you configure to accomplish this goal?

     a.
 External trust